IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 Permission forms are due ____, but turn them in right away, because the first 80 students to sign up will be in the play.
 Nicole Mortimer ([nicole_mortimer@yahoo.com](mailto:nicole_mortimer@yahoo.com)) should have a SignUpGenius created soon, seeking volunteers to help with the play.

-## Celebrate our Staff with treats
+## Celebrate our Staff with TREATS!

 ![](/uploads/holiday cookie photo.jpg)